bitcoin-sv/spv-wallet-web-frontend/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue Template
 about: Create a report to help us fix bugs/inaccuracies
-title: "[BUG]"
+title: '[BUG]'
 labels: bug
 assignees: ''
 ---

 **TL;DR**
 Check if your issue answers those question:

 - [ ] Does my issue clearly describe what exactly is not working properly?
 - [ ] Does my issue clearly describe what are my expectations and what is the current output?
 - [ ] Did I attach logs/screenshots/errors which ocured?
 - [ ] Did I provide information how I run the code/library/application and on which platform/browser?

 **Describe the bug**
 A clear and concise description of what the bug is.